zzjjjiang/python-starter/Collections/readme.md

   ```

   The function returns a String that contains the models of cars that peter and mary own ("Mustang, Corvette")

+# Ex 5: Find Longest List
+-  Create a program that contains a function that accepts three Lists and returns the length of the longest one.

 # Bigger
 - Create a program that contains a Dictionary of 10 people that stores the following data: